yefuwang/ImageBuf/README.md

 ImageBug accepts images from an external repository (e.g., amazon S3), caches it locally (both on hard drive and in memory), and serves it in memory.
 It acts as a transparent cache with the ability to make adjustments in between.

+ImageBuf is maintained by Yefu Wang.
+Yefu uses ImageBuf in his daughter's WordPress site at.

 ## Usage

+To be added ...

 ## Developing